- 8 Minutes to read

 On the Program level, you will once again make the decision of which claim types should be made active.
 This allows you to have different claim type options on each of your programs.
 From this level, you will also determine which event types can submit claims for the claim type.

-The Program level Claim Types list shows the name, category, Activity ID (if used), and active status of the claim type.
+The Program level Claim Types list shows the name, category, Activity ID (if used), Active Status (Yes/No), and whether the claim type is set to auto approve.

-To enter a specific claim type, click Edit.
+To enter a specific claim type, click Edit or the Claim Type Name.

 This will open the Claim Type Details page.
 The Claim Type Name and Category will not be editable on this page.
-Here you can add an Activity ID (optional), an Activity Description (optional), change the Active Status (Yes/No select), and Auto Approval status (Yes/No select).
+Here you can change the Active Status (Yes/No), add an Activity ID (optional), an Activity Description (optional), enable Auto Approval (will default to No), edit the default rate at the program level.

 Entering Pay Periods is necessary in order to be able to submit claims on MainEvent.
 Pay periods are chronological and entered on the global level.
 You are able to determine the length of a pay period (1 week, 2 weeks, 1 month, etc), and build out the pay period schedule from there.
 Find the Pay Period section on the Global Admin section under Claims.
 Add a new pay period by clicking Add Period.